ATISLabs/SCARGC.jl/docs/src/index.md

 data "arriving".
 We just predict and update the model to get a better result in the next iteration.

-!!! note
-    The package is still under development, so keep your version updated to get the newests features and don't miss anything.

 ## Installation

 In the Julia's package manager, type: